NomicFoundation/hardhat-vscode/client/README.md

 **Solidity by Nomic Foundation** can be installed by [using the Visual Studio Code Marketplace](https://marketplace.visualstudio.com/items?itemName=NomicFoundation.hardhat-solidity).

 Some features (e.g. inline validation, quick fixes) are still experimental and are only enabled within a [Hardhat](https://hardhat.org/) project, this is a limitation that will be lifted with future releases.

-## Setup

-This extension should work without any configuration.
-If formatting functionality isn't working, or you have previously configured another **Solidity** formatter, please see the [formatting section](#formatting).

 ## Features